nuejs/nue/packages/www/docs/why-nue.md

 ### New performance tier
-When every piece is carefully designed to work together, Nue can operate at a completely different performance tier:

-**Build times** drop from 10+ seconds to 100 milliseconds. **Hot reload** happens in 10ms instead of taking seconds. **Bundle sizes** shrink so dramatically that entire single-page applications weigh less than individual React components.
+Nue operates at a completely different performance tier: **Build times** drop from 10+ seconds to 100 milliseconds. **Hot reload** happens in 10ms instead of taking seconds. **Bundle sizes** shrink so dramatically that entire single-page applications weigh less than individual React components.

-This changes everything.
 You get instant feedback loops, dramatically less complexity, fewer bugs, easier debugging with thinner stack traces, and easier to maintain products.

 ### Rapid application development